anniequasar/session-summaries/2nd session/README.md

-During this session everybody enrolled in the FREE (do not pay when prompted to subscribe, simply click next module in course outline) datacamp course Introduction to Python by Filip Schouwenaars
+During this session everybody enrolled in the FREE (do not pay when prompted to subscribe, simply click next module in course outline) datacamp course Introduction to Python by Filip Schouwenaars.

 https://www.datacamp.com/courses/intro-to-python-for-data-science